kdbanman/macros/doc/backend.md

 ## Contracts

 - enforces full determinism of engine
+- enforces one time game engine initialization by seed object
+    - note: multi stage setup pipelines are the responsibility of the setup application.  the enginet init is a single object.  period.
 - enforces engine mutation by single command object (packet)
 - enforces separation of view/controller and engine
     - view/controller is a command sender